aostruszka/nonrec-make/Readme.txt

 This build system was designed to have very simple structure of the "user makefiles".
 The user just has to set the Rules.mk files in each directory and some general configuration options.
-All the "magic" is hidden in header.mk, footer.mk and skel.mk which don't have to modified [1].
+All the "magic" is hidden in header.mk, footer.mk and skel.mk which don't have to be modified [1].

 The structure of the Rules.mk is following (this is from top level